 Somatic mutations are caused by various mutational processes and represent a driving force behind tumorigenesis and cancer development (Alexandrov et al. 2014).
 These mutations can result from either endogenous sources, such as 5-methylcytosine (5mC) deamination or defective DNA repair mechanisms (Davies et al. 2017; Cooper et al. 2010; Grolleman et al. 2019; Boot et al. 2022), or exogenous sources, including exposure to chemical carcinogens in tobacco smoke or certain herbal medicines (Alexandrov et al. 2016; Ng et al. 2017; Dziubańska-Kusibab et al. 2020; Boot et al. 2020).
 Mutational signature analysis provides insights into cancer etiology, prognosis, prevention, evolution, and mutational signatures can also serve as biomarkers for mutagenic exposures

 By “mutational signatures” we mean distinctive patterns of mutations left on genomes by mutagenic processes or exposures.
-They can be identified in two ways: (1) by exposing cultured cells, organoids, or experimental animals to suspected mutagens or perturbing DNA repair pathways and then sequencing the affected genomes (Boot et al. 2018; Huang et al. 2017; Kucab et al. 2019; Caipa Garcia et al. 2024; Riva et al. 2020), or (2) by using machine learning to discover latent factors that can explain the patterns of mutations in large collections of somatic mutation data (Alexandrov et al. 2020; 2014; Nik-Zainal et al. 2012; Degasperi et al. 2022; Chen et al. 2024; Jin et al. 2024; Koh et al. 2025).
+They can be identified by exposing cultured cells, organoids, or experimental animals to suspected mutagens or perturbing DNA repair pathways and then sequencing the affected genomes (Boot et al. 2018; Huang et al. 2017; Kucab et al. 2019; Caipa Garcia et al. 2024; Riva et al. 2020).They can also be identified by using machine learning to discover latent factors that can explain the patterns of mutations in large collections of somatic mutation data (Alexandrov et al. 2020; 2014; Nik-Zainal et al. 2012; Degasperi et al. 2022; Chen et al. 2024; Jin et al. 2024; Koh et al. 2025).
 For example, data mining of upper tract urothelial cancers (UTUC) from Taiwan initially identified the aristolochic acid (AA) single-base substitution (SBS) signature (Hoang et al. 2013).
 Subsequent attribution analysis revealed that this signature was also present in bladder, kidney, and liver cancers (Ng et al. 2017; Poon et al. 2015).
-More recently, data mining of Chinese liver cancer genomes detected that in addition to its SBS signature, AA also small insertion-and-deletion (ID) and generates double-base-substitution (DBS) signatures (Figure 1) (Chen et al. 2024).
-These signatures were confirmed in cell-culture experiments.While the majority of mutational signature research has focused on single base substitutions (SBSs), indel (ID) signatures also yield critical insights into mutagenic mechanisms.
+More recently, data mining of Chinese liver cancer genomes and experiments in cell culture showed that, in addition to its SBS signature, AA also generates small insertion-and-deletion (ID) and double-base-substitution (DBS) signatures (Figure 1) (Chen et al. 2024).

+While the majority of mutational signature research has focused on single base substitutions (SBSs), indel (ID) signatures also yield critical insights into mutagenic mechanisms.
 In particular, the characterization of indel signatures has evolved, with two main classifications now in use: ID83, the classical COSMIC indel taxonomy, and ID89, a recently refined classification that incorporates the surrounding sequence context ().
 In this study, we employ both ID83 and ID89 to comprehensively interpret indel mutational processes.

 The ID83 classification encompasses 83 indel types, fully described in COSMIC and detailed at https://cancer.sanger.ac.uk/signatures/documents/4/PCAWG7_indel_classification_2021_08_31.xlsx and Alexandrov et al., 2020.
 This system primarily categorizes indels based on the number of base pairs inserted or deleted, the identity of the base (conventionally shown as pyrimidines, C or T), and the sequence context, including the number of flanking C or T residues.
 Larger indels are further classified by their occurrence within repetitive sequences or, in the case of deletions ≥2 bp in non-repetitive regions, by the presence of microhomology—a hallmark of non-homologous end-joining repair, particularly in BRCA-deficient tumors.
 For example, a 3-bp deletion (ACA|TCA|GG → ACAGG) exhibits a 2-bp microhomology (CA), which guides DNA repair via annealing of complementary sequences.